 My research examines the relationship between social media use and different mental health conditions during youth.

-Our group is growing and we are always looking for talented and innovative researchers to join.
+We are always looking for talented and innovative researchers to join our group.
 If you are interested please contact us.

 - Tom Metherell: Summer Research Assistant, funded by the British Psychological Society (2021)